versoindustries/HighNoonLLM/README.md

 - Integrate adaptive memory enhancements for dynamic chunk sizing.
 - Optimize DirectML plugin for AMD GPUs.
 - Complete Inference Session (Windows Executable) for full model usage upon training completion, giving users control over Chain of Thought and other features not offered by large-scale LLM providers.
+- Raise enough funding to create a localized gpu training cluster to train all HSMN models on.

 ## Research Papers